atstp/wasabi/README.md

         build.min.js  # tiny and obfuscated, for production

       bin/
-        project-name  # run this to generate a new version of
+        project-name  # run this to generate a new instance
-                      # to do whatever this project does!
+                      # of my-project on your machine

-## about it
+## about

 Directory structures are first thing _anyone_ sees in _every_ project.